GSA-TTS/identity-site/_pages/help.md

 login.gov respects your privacy.
-We collect personal data online only to help you fulfill your requests with federal agencies that partner with us. login.gov manages specific parts of that agency’s website so we collect personal data in order to provide a secure and private environment for you to access certain government services.
+We collect personal data online only to help you fulfill your requests with federal agencies that partner with us. login.gov manages specific parts of that agency's website so we collect personal data in order to provide a secure and private environment for you to access certain government services.
 We are bound by our privacy policy. login.gov does not lease, sell or release your